 NOTE: The following information is very brief and general.
-For a detailed description, refer to the Installation Manual supplied with the dryer.
+For a detailed description refer to the installation booklet for non-coin dryers.

 Bulkheads and partitions around the dryer should be made of noncombustible materials.
-Allowances should be made for the opening and closing of the control door and lint drawer.
+Allowances should be made for the opening and closing of the control door and lint door.
 Also, allowances should be made in the rear for ease of maintenance.
-(Refer to the appropriate Installation Manual for recommended distances and minimum allowances required.)
+(Refer to installation manual for recommended distances and minimum allowances required.)

-When the dryer is operating, it draws in room air, heats it, passes this air through the tumbler, and exhausts it out of the building.
+When the dryer is operating, it draws in room air, heats it, passes the air through the tumbler, and exhausts it out the building.
 Therefore, the room air must be continually replenished from the outdoors.
 If the make-up air is inadequate, drying time and drying efficiency will be adversely affected.
 Ignition problems and sail switch "fluttering" problems on gas dryers may result, and you also could have premature motor failure from overheating.
-The air supply must be given careful consideration to insure proper performance of each dryer.
+On electric dryers, premature electric element failure may result.
+Air supply must be given careful consideration to ensure proper performance of each dryer.

-IMPORTANT: Make-up air must be provided from a source free of dry cleaning fumes.
-Make-up air that is contaminated by dry cleaning fumes will result in irreparable damage to the motors and other dryer components.
+IMPORTANT: Make-up air must be provided from a source free of dry cleaning solvent fumes.
+Make-up air that is contaminated by dry cleaning solvent fumes will result in irreparable damage to the motors and other dryer components.

-Exhaust ductwork should be designed and installed by a competent technician.
-Improperly sized ductwork will create excessive back pressure, which will result in slow drying, increased use of energy, and shutdown of the burner by the airflow (sail) switch, burner hi-limit or lint chamber hi-heat protector thermostat.
-(Refer to the appropriate Installation Manual for more details.)
+Exhaust ductwork should be designed and installed by a qualified professional.
+Improperly sized ductwork will create excessive back pressure, which will result in slow drying, increased use of energy, and shutdown of the burner by the airflow (sail) switch.